slyval/guidelines/SAP Commerce/Commerce Conventions.md

 There are a number of security considerations that should be notes for all different sorts of implementations.
 The following are the conventions:
 - All productive environments must not contain sample users that are created as part of the out of the box solution
 - Default passwords for users that are kept as part of the solution like admin must be changed
+- Out of the box clients must be removed or the default secrets for the out of the box clients should be reset
+- Usage of
 #### Sample Data
 All sample data must be removed in productive environments.
 There are 2 ways to achieve the this.